 After your plus-one party, keep the magic happening.
 Taking happy snaps of your clients having fun, wine glass in hand, will give you engaging content to share with your social media followers.
 (If I see another photo of the back of someone’s head, I’ll scream.)
 Watch the word-of-mouth do its thing.
 When girlfriends are talking and comparing one salon to the next yours will come up in conversation for its infectious energy and offering much more than imply a cut and colour.
 Expect a boost in referrals and a lift in positive energy around your salon.

 What are you waiting for?
 Get planning, jot down a list of you’re A-grade invitees, think about how you’ll spoil your clients and their guests… then make it happen.
 Because, what’s better than an A client?
 An AA client whose super-satisfied friend introduced her to your amazing salon at an exclusive, impressive plus-one party.

-For more salon wisdom, email me at email@example.com, visit my website, find my video tips on YouTube or read my book The Naked Salon, an essential guide to time, team and money.
-And look out for my soon-to-be released follow-up title: Your Salon Team. www.zingcoach.com.au
+For more salon wisdom, email me at email@example.com, visit my website at www.thezingproject.com.au, find my video tips on YouTube or read my book The Naked Salon, an essential guide to time, team and money.